rebalint/spotifyinfo/README.md

 # TODO

 - [ ] set up statics
-- [ ] Refactor to use spotify song item instead of nowplaying returns
 - [ ] Refactor to use promise instead of callback in widget.build
 - [ ] multiple accounts and devices test of framework
 - [ ] make widgets